One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 They follow by saying they condone "reversism's".
 In other words if you are white male or female you can be openly harassed within the community because you are considered privileged.
 What the hell has happened to these projects?!

+Marginalized.
+Every time, I can't help but imagine someone smeared in butter stuff.

-Makes sense to me (Score:2)
+Makes sense to me (Score:3, Insightful)

 The last drop was llvm associating itself with an organization that